Kushdeveloper68/attendence-home/readme.md

 **attendence-home** is a robust, full-stack attendance solution designed to streamline and digitally secure attendance workflows at educational institutions.
 With role-based web apps for students, teachers, and admins, the project builds a **QR-scanning, token-secured, real-time attendance management system**.

-Developed and deployed at Government Polytechnic Bhuj, but openly adaptable by anyone!
+Developed by kush pandit, but openly adaptable by anyone!

 ---